w3c/wot/charters/wg-2021-extension-plan.md

-# WG 2021 Extension Plan
+# WG Extension Plan
-We will request a 12mo extension to the WG charter, based on the following plan.
+We will request an extension to the current (2019) WG charter, based on the following plan.
-Note however that the spec generation schedule is based on a 6 month extension plan.
-The additional 6 months will be used as a buffer for wide review and testing.
-During the second 6 months we can begin editor's draft documents for the planned WG rechartering for 2023.
+We are developing a new draft charter proposed to begin in 1 June 2023.

 | Due date | Spec. | Description |
 | --- | --- | --- |